-Unlike distortion pedals, which are much more aggressive and completely alters your tone’s signal, overdrive is an effect that simulates the sound that you get when you crank a tube amp way up.
+Unlike distortion pedals, which are much more aggressive and completely alter your tone’s signal, overdrive is an effect that simulates the sound that you get when you crank a tube amp way up.

 In a sense, overdrive is distortion; however, try to think of overdrive as mimicking the sound of your amp being pushed to its limits, whereas distortion pedals create an entirely new one by clipping the signal.

 Both types of pedals are excellent for guitarists, but overdrive tends to be the preferred one when it comes to adding some dirt and grit to a bass tone.
-Distortion pedals for bass do have a place in some situations, but most of the time, it makes the sound too unclear.
+Distortion pedals for bass do have a place in some situations, but it often makes the sound too unclear.

 Fuzz is also a much more extreme distortion that has been used for some iconic riffs and basslines due to its unique sound.

-A good example of this is Muse songs like Hysteria and The Handler.
-Many distortion pedals, when pushed to their limit, can create a fuzz tone, but there are fuzz pedals out there, like the Big Muff, that are specifically designed for this type of bass tone.
+An excellent example of this is Muse songs like Hysteria and The Handler.
+When pushed to their limit, many distortion pedals can create a fuzz tone, but there are fuzz pedals out there, like the Big Muff, that are specifically designed for this type of bass tone.